laserpants/powerpants/README.md

    [ c d e ]
 ```

-Naturally, flattening can be done recursively.
+Flattening can be performed recursively.

 ```
    (+)                      (+)